EternityForest/pavillion/security.md

 ### New Server Join (Opcode 5)
 This message is sent to a multicast address when a server starts listening to it.
 Clients should send a Nonce Request to the server if they want to send multicast.

-Multicast transmitters should listen to their multicast group, but ignore any messages there except New Server Join.
+Multicast transmitters should listen to their multicast group, ignoring their own messages, but otherwise processing New Server Join or Unrecognized Client messages.

 ### Invalid Client ID(opcode 6)